According to HBR, here are what Coaches report are the three most common reasons companies engage Coaches:

 It’s all about Trust.

 Trust that they have experience coaching leaders in reasonably similar situations.
 They have seen other leaders work through issues like yours, and their counsel is grounded in that experience.
 Further, you like their answers to your questions, and they challenge you with theirs.
 Then there is trust in them … as a person … do they seem like someone you can open up to and be honest with?
 That may be someone with a similar style, and it may be someone entirely different.
 Think about your circumstances, what you want to learn, what you are struggling with, what you admire in others leaders that you feel you aren’t nearly strong enough at.
 Will this Coach be the type of person you feel comfortable doing this sort of hard personal work?
 If so, you have your Coach.
 Someone you believe can effectively challenge your thinking and provide helpful feedback and perspective.

 The best Coaches are guides and teachers.
 Sometimes they lead, sometimes, they encourage, and sometimes they may make you uncomfortable with their questions or their observations.
 The best Coaches challenge you to think and choose with greater confidence and insight, and they help you learn to work through situations independently.
 They leave you wiser, more confident, and better prepared to succeed.

 We work with you to understand your needs and the results you expect.
 Depending on the results you are looking for we can often offer several coaching options that vary in duration, intensity, and cost.

-We are happy to work with you to select the most appropriate, highly qualified Coach for each Coachee.
+We will work with you to select the most appropriate Coach.
 Our Coaches represent a diverse combination of work experience, education, professional certification, and life experience.
 They will be open and honest with you about what they bring, what they don’t, and how they work.
 Just like you, they want a match that will produce fantastic results.